yimengsun/COGS121-project/milestone2.md

-milestone2.md contains a written explanation of how your idea is similar to or differs from what you proposed in milestone1.md for Milestone 1 (it's OK if you kept the same idea, just say that you kept it the same so we know; or if your TA suggested you change your idea, write how you did so)
+1. As you can see, milestone2.md is present in our project GitHub repository.

+2. We got good feedback about our milestone1, we were able to hit on a good idea.
+We have decided to stay with the same idea, and so our idea is very similar to what we proposed in milestone1.md

+3.
 milestone2.md contains screenshots of all your UI skeleton webpages embedded directly within the file (not linked as external image files).